 A Book for Mason Jar Cocktails

-There's actually a great book dedicated to mason jar cocktails.
-If you're a fan of mixing in this glass, you will definitely want to pick up a copy of Shane Carley's "The Mason Jar Cocktail Companion."
-All of the recipes are measured in parts and many of the booze-heavy recipes have been adapted to the volume.
+There's a great book dedicated to mason jar cocktails.
+If you're a fan of mixing in this glass, pick up a copy of Shane Carley's "The Mason Jar Cocktail Companion."
+All of the recipes are measured in parts and many of the booze-heavy recipes have been adapted to the higher volume.

 Carley's mason jar margarita, for instance, is quite easy.
 It simply mixes 3 parts tequila, 2 parts orange liqueur, and 1 part lime juice.
 The beauty of the "parts" mixes is that you can adapt it to any size of glass you like.
 Also, the abundance of ice in a mason jar will dilute the drink perfectly so you don't get too drunk too fast.